UAF Facts & Figures

 - UA is one of the most affordable state university systems in the nation.
 Tuition rates, loan default rates, and graduate unemployment rates are well below average and 1/3 of degree seeking undergrads receive scholarship aid.

-- A leader in Arctic research; in FY13, 418 proposals were awarded totaling $146M in research and other sponsored activities at UAF.
+- A leader in Arctic research; in FY15, UAF received 380 new awards with a total value of $140.8M in research and other sponsored activities at UAF.

 For more UAF Facts & Figures as part of the institutional profile, see: http://www.uaf.edu/facts/